blockparty-sh/cpp_slp_graph_search/README.md

 `./gs++-cli 508e543ff30ffe670e30ebd281ab25ebe6767071e87decbb958230a7760936ae`

+## REST

+There is also a simple JSON server in `./rest` which both shows how to use this as well as is an alternative to connecting via gRPC.

 # Integration

 You can use any grpc client to connect to a running server.
 It is recommended you disable max message size.
 Use the definitions in the `./pb` directory.